SandwichGouda/Data/Data.md

 Apparently, a lot of people say that when HedgeHoc 2.0 will come out, it'll be amazing. :O

 ### Web miscellaneous things

+## Go

+### Go basics

+- Go is a compiled language.
+  * ``go build file.go`` to compile a go file.
+Then, run the executable (``./file``)
+  * ``go run file.go`` performs the same operation, but stores the excutable somewhere, runs it, and then deletes it.
+It's very useful for one-shots.
+- The first line of a file indicates the package the file is in.
+  * Every Go program is organized in a package.
+  A package is a collection of source files in the same directory that allows variables, types, and functions to be visible among other source files within the same package.
+  * For standalone files, the package is called main, but the name of the file is decided by the programmer.
+  * The ``fmt`` package that implements formatted I/O.
+  * All go files start with ``package [packagename]``.
+When importing, one imports ``path/to/package``. _Bref_, the packagename is the last element of the import path.
+For instance, the "math/rand" package comprises files that begin with the statement ``package rand``.